 Cons

-- The web interface is not 100% optimized for those who want to find a language partner online, since the “Community” page—where you’ll find users—only offers the options “All members” and “Near me.”
-So, as soon as you land this page, you just get a ton of native speakers of various languages who are interested in learning various other languages (which makes it a bit prone to gathering people who just want to randomly chat with someone—mostly in English—rather than develop a long-term arrangement).
+- The web interface isn’t 100% optimized for those who want to find a language partner online, since the “Community” page—where you’ll find users—only offers the options “All members” and “Near me.”
+As soon as you land this page, you get a ton of native speakers of various languages who are interested in learning various other languages (which makes it a bit prone to gathering people who just want to randomly chat with someone—mostly in English—rather than develop a long-term arrangement).

 - Sometimes having many, many people who want to chat can be overwhelming.
 Feel free to politely decline requests to chat once you’ve found a few partners you get along well with.